ambonvik/cimba/docs/tutorial.rst

 in C++ with its "Resource Allocation Is Initialization" (RAII) paradigm.
 In C, resource allocation is *not* initialization (RAINI?), and we need to be very clear on each object's memory allocation and initialization status.
-We have tried to be as consistent as possible in Cimba in the create/initialize/terminate/destroy object lifecycle.
+We have tried to be as consistent as possible in the Cimba create/initialize/terminate/destroy object lifecycle.

 Having made it this far, `main()` calls `cmb_event_queue_execute()` to run the